Concord Marines

 The Concord Marines were a minor league baseball team based in Concord, New Hampshire.
 Between 1886 and 1907, Concord teams played as members of the New Hampshire State League in 1886, New England League from 1902 to 1905 and New Hampshire League in 1907, winning the 1905 league championship.

-During a 1904 game, the Marines ran short on players due to illness and inserted their mascot, a 9 year old boy, into the game.
+During a 1904 game, the Marines ran short on players due to illness and inserted their mascot, a 9-year-old boy, into the game.

 History

+1886: New Hampshire State League

 In 1886, minor league baseball began in Concord, when the "Concord" team joined the five–team Independent level New Hampshire State League.
-The 1886 New Hampshire League featured teams in the New Hampshire cities of Concord, Manchester (Manchester hosted three teams, including West Manchester and "Amoskeag"), and Nashua.
+The 1886 New Hampshire League featured teams in Concord, who joined with teams in the New Hampshire cities of Manchester (Manchester hosted three teams, including West Manchester and "Amoskeag"), and Nashua.

 The 1886 Concord roster, standings and record are unknown.

+1902 to 1905: New England League / one championship

 In 1902, the Concord "Marines" resumed minor league play, when Concord became members of the eight–team Class B level New England League.
 The Marines ended the season in fourth place with a record of 58–53, as John Carney served as manager.
-Concord finished 16.5 games behind 1st place Manchester team.
+Concord finished 16.5 games behind first place Manchester team, as no playoffs were held, common in the early minor league era.

-Continuing play, the Concord Marines placed fourth in the 1903 New England League standings.
+Continuing league play, the Concord Marines placed fourth in the 1903 New England League standings.
 With a record of 63–47. playing under returning manager John Carney and Frank Eustace, the Marines finished 7.5 games behind the first place Lowell Tigers in the final standings.

+An oddity occurred during a Concord game on June 25, 1904, playing at Lowell.
+During the game, Concord became short on players after their center fielder was ejected and their second baseman became ill and was unable to continue playing.
+As a result, Concord put a young boy, who was serving as their team mascot into the game to play.
+The nine-year-old boy, named George Dwiggins, likely became the youngest player to appear in a professional game.
+It was reported that Dwiggins played right field and struck out in his only at bat.

 The Concord Marines placed fifth in the 1904 New England League standings.
 With a 62–62 record under manager Nathan Pulsifer, Concord ended the 1904 New England League season 20.5 games behind the first place Haverhill Hustlers (82–41).

-On June 25, 1904, in a game at Lowell, Concord became short on players after their center fielder was ejected and the second baseman became ill.
-As a result, Concord put their mascot into the game to play.
-The nine-year-old boy, named George Dwiggins, likely became the youngest player to appear in a professional game.
-It was reported that Dwiggins played right field and struck out in his only at bat.

-The 1905 New England League standings saw the Concord Marines win the championship.
+The 1905 Concord Marines were the New England League champions.
+With their first-place finish in the final standings, the Concord Marines won the championship.
 Concord finished the season with a record of 69–39 to place first in the final standings under manager Frank Eustace.
 Concord finished the season, 2.0 games ahead the second place Fall River Indians, who had a 66–40 record.

-Despite winning the championship, the Concord franchise folded following the 1905 season and did not return to the 1906 New England League.
+Despite winning the championship the in 1905, the Concord franchise folded following the 1905 season and did not return to the 1906 New England League.
+They were replaced in the eight-team league by the Lawrence Colts.